fsaia/least-CM-degree/README.md

 # Least CM Degree

-This repository holds code and lists for the paper *The least degree of a CM point on a modular curve* by Pete L. Clark, Tyler Genao, Paul Pollack, and Frederick Saia.
+This repository holds Magma code and lists for the paper *The least degree of a CM point on a modular curve* by Pete L. Clark, Tyler Genao, Paul Pollack, and Frederick Saia.

 See **Required Lists** descriptions for dependencies.